Mark Baker (Wyoming politician): 2012

 Challenging incumbent Democratic Representative Joseph M. Barbuto for the District 48 seat, Baker was unopposed for the August 21, 2012 Republican Primary, winning with 374 votes, and won the November 6, 2012 General election with 1,723 votes (49.5%) against Barbuto.

 2014

 Baker faced a rematch against former Democratic Representative Joseph M. Barbuto.
 Baker ran unopposed in the Republican primary and defeated Barbuto by 27 votes, taking 50.4% of the vote.

 2016

 Baker ran unopposed in the Republican primary, and defeated Democratic Western Wyoming Community College administrator Jackie Freeze with 58.3% of the vote.

+Baker did not run for re-election in 2022.